The Pine Club

 The Pine Club is a steakhouse in Dayton, Ohio.
 Founded in 1947, it has received numerous awards and accolades through the years and garnered national attention from food writers and critics.

 History

 The Pine Club was founded in 1947.
-Jim Sullivan owned the restaurant from 1947–1954, Lloyd Meinzer from 1954–1979, and Dave Hulme from 1979–2018; it was sold in 2018 in a private sale with the new owner undisclosed.
+Original owner Jim Sullivan bought Lonnie's Bar, paneled the interior in pine, and opened it as steak house.
+Sullivan owned the restaurant from 1947–1954.
+Lloyd Meinzer purchased it in 1954 and added space to the south, expanding seating and doubling the size of the bar.
+Dave Hulme bought it in 1979 and sold in 2018 in a private sale with the new owner undisclosed but described by Hulme as "completely passive with no role in operations".